lpagn/react-gh-pages/README.md

 ### Important

 Disable Cross-Origin Restrictions in your browser so that the email can be sent.
+Since we do not have any control over the backend service we disable it.

 ### Detailed References